pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

       tops
       bottoms

       Blob names for output and input.
-This layer could take multiple input blobs and produce the corresponding number of output blobs.
+This layer can take multiple input blobs and produce the corresponding number of output blobs.
 The shapes of the input blobs do not need to be the same.

 .. class:: ChannelPoolingLayer

    1D pooling over any specified dimension.
-This is called channel pooling layer because it is designed to pool over the *channel* dimension when Mocha can only handle 4D tensors.
-For general ND-tensors, the "channel" dimension no longer has a specific semantic, and could be specified by the user.
+This layer is called channel pooling layer because it was designed to pool over the pre-defined *channel* dimension back when Mocha could only handle 4D tensors.
+For the new, general ND-tensors the dimension to be pooled over can be freely specified by the user.

    .. attribute:: channel_dim

       Default ``-2`` (penultimate).
-Specify which dimension to pool over.
+Specifies which dimension to pool over.

    .. attribute:: kernel